amatgil/ct-lang/README.md

 ```

-So, a bounded type is written as:
+So, a bounded type can be written in:

 ```
-(impls type list-of-typeclasses)
+(impls type list-of-typeclasses) <-- For if the entire type must implement the typeclass or
+(where list-of-bound-types-and-classes type) <-- For if only a bound type must implement it
 ```

+`where` is to be used, for example, when the entire type doesn't need to be bounded: e.g. if `Tree`s don't need to be comparable but `a`s must: `(where (a '(Eq) (Tree a)))`

-Which returns the `type`, but bounded.
+Which both returns the `type`, but bounded.

 [^1]: Get it?
 It's a _lisp_ called '_Ç_-lang', hehe.